 As shown in table 4 and 5, the mean score of CAR dan Capital Buffering Islamic Banking Industry were higher after the structural break.
 It can be described that Indonesia Islamic banking industry manage capital buffering quiet weel in period after the structural break.
 The probability of islamic banking bankruptcy as shown in table 6.

-6
+Table 6

-Islamic Banking Risk
+Probability of Islamic Banking Bankruptcy Risk